 The rise of popular radio dramas: Radio dramas and the BBC

-Today, the best audio dramas are a mixture of podcasts, digital downloads, online streaming, and radio.
-However, the term “audio drama” began with the production of theatrical productions, created specifically for radio broadcast.
+Today, the best audio dramas are a mixture of fiction podcasts, digital downloads, online streaming, and radio.
+However, the term “audio drama” began with the theatrical productions created specifically for radio broadcasts.

-With no visual component to offer, these dramatic experiences used a combination of dialogue, music, and sound effect to help the readers see the characters in their mind.
+With no visual component to offer, these dramatic experiences used a combination of dialogue, music, and sound effects to help the readers see the characters in their minds.

 Particularly popular in the age before television, radio drama was the most popular form of entertainment in the 1940s, with countless listeners tuning in on a daily basis.